embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 ## Advanced usage

+When you're comfortable with basic usage, we can try to do more with CLI.

 ### Specify build folder

-By default, Arduino CLI places build artifacts in a temporary, system-specific folder — which can make it hard to inspect.
+By default, Arduino CLI places build artifacts in a hidden, temporary folder — which can make it hard to inspect.
 To keep your build outputs organized and easy to analyze, specify a custom build folder using the `--build-path` flag:

 ```